highoncarbs/home/README.md

 Visit the live version here : http://sethia.ml

-The website was built using basic HTML and CSS and hosted on Digital Ocean droplet.
+The website was built using HTML and CSS and hosted on Digital Ocean droplet.
-[Skeleton](https://www.getskeleton.com) was used to for responsive behaviour .
+[Skeleton](https://www.getskeleton.com) is used as the base responsive css template.
-Karla font was used from Google Fonts.
+Karla font from Google Fonts.

-Go Static :zap: :zap: !
+Go Static:zap:!